OneDrive/apidoctor/readme.md

 # API Documentation Test Tool

-The API documentation test tool makes it easy to validate Markdown-based API documentation matches a REST service implementation.
+The API documentation test tool makes it easy to validate that the Markdown-based API documentation matches a REST service implementation.

 The toolset includes a command line and GUI application that can be used to